Psychedelic/Entheogenic Support & Integration

 Training & Professional Context

-I completed a year-long training through the Integrative Psychiatric Institute in psychedelic-assisted therapy, and while I was trained to work with a variety of options, I primarily work with plant medicine.
+I completed a year-long intensive training in psychedelic-assisted therapy through the Integrative Psychiatric Institute.
 My work focuses on preparation, integration, and harm reduction-informed support within professional and legal boundaries.

 Ways I Can Support You